Llandudno (West Shore) Beach Photos

 Tucked away from the arcades and hotels of Llandudno’s busy North Shore, Llandudno (West Shore) Beach feels like another world.
 It’s quieter here—an expanse of sand and shingle backed by low dunes and framed by the Great Orme, looking out across the North Wales coast.
-Moreover, West Shore reveals a more contemplative side of Llandudno Beach, where the light shifts constantly and the landscape transforms with every change in weather.
+Moreover, West Shore reveals a more contemplative side of Llandudno Beach, where the light shifts constantly, and the landscape transforms with every change in weather.

 A Deep Blue Sky Over Llandudno (West Shore) Beach

 At one point, the sky turned a deep shade of blue, unlike anything I’d seen before.
-In one frame, a lone jogger runs along the beach beneath this vast blue canopy; a figure dwarfed by the scale of the sky.
+In one frame, a lone jogger runs along West Shore beach beneath this vast blue canopy; a figure dwarfed by the scale of the sky.
 Furthermore, the stillness of the scene, broken only by that fleeting movement, captures something essential about Llandudno Beach: its sense of space and solitude.

 Textures of Stone and Sand Along the Llandudno Shoreline